The Changing Face of Judicial Review - Oct 2022

 Her cases increasingly involve a cross-border element.
 She has been instructed in numerous public law proceedings in which children were considered at risk of serious harm as a result of travel to Syria or suspected radicalisation.
 These invariably raise sensitive disclosure issues and on occasion claims for public interest immunity.
 Her cases include London Borough of Wandsworth v K; Hertfordshire County Council v.
 A, J & Others; Re C (A Child) (no 2) (Application for Public Interest Immunity).

-Other recent cases raise jurisdiction issues.
+Other recent child protection cases raise trafficking and jurisdiction issues: Re KM (A Child) (Jurisdiction: Habitual Residence).
 In Brighton & Hove City Council v VM & Others, the Court determined the habitual residence of a Russian child and appropriate jurisdiction to consider long-term care, applying Brussels II and the Hague Convention.

 Marina has reported the Courts’ Judgments in claims brought by Shamima Begum on the UK Human Rights Blog and can be heard discussing Radicalisation and the Prevent Duty Guidance on Law Pod UK Ep.
 8 and 75.